C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 ![[Enroll now]](/gw/imgs/enrollnow.png)

-This is basic "nuts and bolts" training in how to properly classify goods in the U.S. customs tariff or Schedule B. You will learn the structure of the Harmonized Tariff Schedule of the United States ("HTSUS") and how to apply the HTS classification steps known as General Rules of Interpretation ("GRIs") to most types of products.
-The general notes, including NAFTA eligibility and the most commonly used special provisions in the HTSUS (Chapter 98 and 99), are introduced.
+This is a comprehensive "nuts and bolts" training in how to properly classify goods in the U.S. customs tariff.
+You will learn the structure of the Harmonized Tariff Schedule of the United States ("HTSUS") and how to apply the HTS classification steps known as General Rules of Interpretation ("GRIs") to most types of products.
+The Additional Rules of Interpretation, general notes, including USMCA eligibility and the most commonly used special provisions in the HTSUS (Chapter 98 and 99), are introduced.

-This course reflects 2007 amendments to the nomenclature of the global Harmonized Commodity Description and Coding System.
-Links to download the current HTSUS are provided.
+This course is updated at the beginning of each year to reflect the amendments to the basic HTSUS.
+Links to the online version and to download the current HTSUS are provided.
 However, some students may find it more convenient to use the HTSUS in paper format to complete the practical exercises.

-Use this course to rapidly train staff newly assigned to handle HTSUS or Schedule B classification and to fill in the gaps for existing staff who perform basic classification but who have not been formally trained.
+Use this course to rapidly train staff newly assigned to handle HTSUS and to fill in the gaps for existing staff who perform basic classification but who have not been formally trained.

 Note: To keep this course relatively short, we do not provide complex practical application exercises for GRIs 3 and 4.
-For more in-depth training in HTS classification, we recommend GISTnet Course C5—Harmonized Tariff Classification.
-Alternatively, for drill and practice purposes after taking this course, assign C8u— U.S. Customs Tariff (HTSUS) Classification Post Evaluation; Learning by Practice and Simulation.
+For more in-depth training in HTS classification, we recommend GISTnet Course C5—Harmonized Tariff (HTS) Classification.
+Alternatively, for drill and practice purposes after taking this course, assign C8u—HTSUS Classification Post Evaluation; Learning by Practice and Simulation.
 Please note, there is also a final exam for certification purposes at the end of C8u.

 The Harmonized Tariff Schedule of the United States (HTSUS) is subdivided into various elements which together form the structure of the nomenclature.
 In order to perform accurate classification it is essential to understand the relation between the elements.
 These elements are sections, chapters, subchapters, headings, subheadings, and notes.
 This first lesson deals with the general overall structure, and the breakdown by sections.